-If you're ok with great rather than exceptional sound, and don't have the need for active noise cancellation, the Bose SoundLink Wireless II is a completely viable and significantly cheaper alternative to the Bose QuietComfort 35 II or the Sony WH1000XM3.
+If you're ok with great rather than exceptional sound, and don't have the need for active noise cancellation, the Bose SoundLink Wireless II is a completely viable and significantly cheaper alternative to the flagship models from Bose and Sony.
 While the SoundLink Wireless II does have slightly weaker bass and lesser noise isolation than the other two models we just mentioned, that is really their only relative shortcoming (apart from lacking the Google Assistant button of its Bose sibling).
 If you want the absolute best you'll have to spend top dollar, but if you can stand sacrificing just a little bit of bass and active noise cancellation these headphones can save you quite a bit.

 Bose SoundLink Wireless II Review